 Capture your data

 It’s likely you’ve sussed out some fairly standard patterns of trading – your busy periods, stock cycles, monthly profitability, and so forth – and these measurements are invaluable when forward planning in business.
 Annual events like the Melbourne Cup, though, cause unpredictable selling spikes.

-Joel Gray, manager of Left Bank, a bar and restaurant on Melbourne’s Southbank that will be hosting an Oaks Day Lunch and Melbourne Cup Lunch, says that data played a crucial role in planning for this year’s events.
+Joel Gray, manager of Left Bank, a bar and restaurant on Melbourne’s Southbank, says that data plays a crucial role in planning for their events.

 “We use the data from previous years to get a gauge on how busy the restaurant or bar will be at certain points and to make sure we’re prepared.
 The sales figures help to give us an idea as to what’s worked previously, or what we should probably stop doing.”